ldbakero/IBM-APIConnect-POT-docs/lab-guide/Lab 4 - Configure and Secure an API/README.md

 1. Click the `+ Add` button and select `OAuth 2.0 Provider API` from the menu.

-1. Specify the following properties and click the `Next` button to continue.
+1. Specify the following properties and click the `Add` button to continue.

 	> Title: `oauth`

 	> Name: `oauth`

-	> Base Path: `/oauth20`

-	> Description: `API for Obtaining Access Tokens`
+	> Add to an existing product: `inventory 1.0.0`

 	![](https://github.com/ibm-apiconnect/pot-onprem-docs/raw/5010/lab-guide/img/lab4/newoauthprops-1of2.png)

-1. Accept the default radio button selection labeled `Don't add to a product` and click the `Add` button.

-	The API Editor will launch.
+1. The API Editor will launch.
 If this is your first time using the API Editor, you will see an informational message.
 When you are ready to proceed, click the `Got it!` button to dismiss the message.

 	The API Editor opens to the newly created `oauth` API.
 The left hand side of the view provides shortcuts to various elements within the API definition: Info, Host, Base Path, etc. By default, the API Editor opens to the `Design` view, which provides a user-friendly way to view and edit your APIs.
 You may notice additional tabs labeled `Source` and `Assemble`.
 We will work with these views as well.